 Isaac H. Smith is an Assistant Professor of Management and Organizations at the Samuel Curtis Johnson Graduate School of Management at Cornell University.
 Broadly stated, his research focuses on the morality and ethics of organizations and the people within them.
 Specifically, his research examines the psychology of inspiration, the causes and consequences of (un)ethical behavior, and the potential role of business in battling the world’s social ills, such as poverty.
-His work has been published in academic journals, such as Psychological Science, Academy of Management Learning and Education, Journal of Business Ethics, and Entrepreneurship: Theory & Practice, and his research has been covered by various media outlets, including BBC World Service Radio, Businessweek, Forbes, Harvard Business Review, Scientific American, Time, The Wall Street Journal, and The Washington Post.
+His work has been published in academic journals, such as Psychological Science, Academy of Management Learning and Education, Journal of Business Ethics, and Entrepreneurship: Theory & Practice, and his research has been covered by various media outlets, including BBC World Service Radio, Businessweek, Forbes, Harvard Business Review, The New York Times, Scientific American, Time, The Wall Street Journal, and The Washington Post.

 He received his Ph.D. in Business Administration (Organizational Behavior) from the University of Utah, and he holds an MBA and B.A. from Brigham Young University.
 He has worked with and consulted for a number of Fortune 100 companies in the financial services and high-technology industries.
 He has also spent time in both Mongolia and Thailand, working with nonprofit organizations dedicated to reducing poverty and promoting economic self-reliance.